/ tool-comparisons / Netlify vs Kamal for Solo Developers

 Developer experience.
 Netlify's experience is push-and-forget.
 Kamal's experience is more hands-on.
 You write a deploy config, run CLI commands, and manage your server.
 Kamal simplifies deployment significantly compared to raw Docker Compose or Kubernetes, but it's still more involved than Netlify's fully managed approach.

 Cost comparison.
-Netlify free tier costs nothing.
-Kamal is free but requires a VPS ($3-6/month).
-For a single static site, Netlify is clearly cheaper.
+Netlify's free plan costs nothing within its 300 monthly credits.
+Kamal is free but requires a VPS, and a Hetzner CX22 lists at EUR 3.79/month.
+For a single low-traffic static site, Netlify's free credits are clearly cheaper.
 For a full application stack, Kamal on a cheap VPS beats the monthly cost of managed platforms like Railway or Render.
+See the worked math below.

 Zero-downtime deploys.
 Netlify handles this with atomic deploys for static content.
 Kamal handles this with rolling container deploys and health checks.
 Both achieve zero-downtime, but through different mechanisms.